ArkThis/AHA_ObjectWorld/AHA-Features.md

 Depending on your "data browser" aka "AHA browser", you can select whether you see just "the audio file" (like you're used to) - or "the whole set, all channels, tracks, etc" - or "objects that are related in some (other) way".
 And you'd not only be able to see this like files in a folder in your choice of "file manager".

-Yet, you're actually now able to manipulate and interact with the internals of what was previously (before AHA-MoDOs) some (mostly) binary file format which required you to know the specification, read hex and understand way too much about computing to even begin with.
+Yet, you're actually now able to manipulate and interact with the internals of what was previously (before AHA-Objects) some (mostly) binary file format which required you to know the specification, read hex and understand way too much about computing to even begin with.

 So, before if you were lucky you saw this: